North Kent Group

 A Brief History of the North Kent Group

 St Paul’s began as two Churches – Kings Farm Congregational Church and St Andrew’s Presbyterian Church.
 The two Churches joined together in 1963 as St Paul’s Church and moved to a new building in Singlewell Road.
-Last year (2013) St Paul’s celebrated its 50th anniversary with a year of celebrations.
-The stained glass window from St Andrew’s Presbyterian is still now in the sanctuary at St Paul’s.
+In 2013 St Paul’s celebrated its 50th anniversary with a year of celebrations.
+The stained glass window from St Andrew’s Presbyterian is now in the sanctuary at St Paul’s.

 In 1972 they (along with Hartley Congregational Church) became part of the United Reformed Church and in 1973 became the North Kent URC Group.

 Northfleet began as an outreach of Princes Street Congregational Church and in 1850 moved to its position in Dover Road.
 After 167 years of faithful service and witness, Northfleet URC closed on Sunday 2nd April 2017.

 Cuxton Community Church (CCC) began as a church plant from the Congregational Church of The Vines (Rochester) in 1894.
 It became part of the URC in 1972.
 Cuxton's original worship venue, The Old Tin Chapel, was donated to the Museum of Kent Life in 2002.
 From 1st January 2003, the congregation was known as Cuxton Community Church and, following three years of gathering for worship in the local school and then four years in the church’s old hall, ‘the grotty hole’, the congregation refurbished these premises and re-launched them for worship and community use in April 2010.
 Cuxton joined the North Kent URC Group at Pentecost 2014.